RESULTS:

 (Team Co-Leaders: Rebecca Spain, MD, and Vijayshree Yadav, MD, OHSU MS Center)

-Support from The Laura Fund has facilitated the development of a natural antioxidant, lipoic acid, as a novel therapy for MS. Initial studies showed that lipoic acid was highly effective at treating a mouse model of MS. Subsequent studies determined the optimal dose of lipoic acid for humans.
-In a 2-year pilot trial, it was observed that lipoic acid dramatically reduced shrinkage of the brain in MS compared with placebo-treated patients.
-With funding from the Department of Veterans Affairs and the US and Canadian MS Societies, a multi-center trial of lipoic acid will be completed at the end of this year.
-It will be an essential milestone for The Laura Fund.
+Support from The Laura Fund facilitated the development of a natural antioxidant, lipoic acid, as a novel therapy for MS. Initial studies showed that lipoic acid was highly effective at treating a mouse model of MS. Subsequent studies determined the optimal dose of lipoic acid for humans.
+In a 2-year pilot trial, it was observed that lipoic acid dramatically reduced the shrinkage of the brain in MS compared with placebo-treated patients.
+With funding from the Department of Veterans Affairs and the US and Canadian MS Societies, a multi-center trial of lipoic acid of lipoic acid.
+This study again showed the ability of lipoic acid to slow brain atrophy compared with placebo.

 Thyroid-like drugs for promoting remyelination in MS